-- (e) The ratio of all students to flight instructors, excluding the HT, should not exceed 6:1. - (f) Class numbers in ground subjects involving a high degree of supervision or practical work should not exceed 28 students.
+- (e) In the case of an ATO that provides flight training only, no CTKI function is required in the ATO.
+In the case of an ATO that provides theoretical-knowledge instruction only, no CFI function is required in the ATO. - (f) The ratio of all students to flight instructors, excluding the HT, should not exceed 6:1. - (g) Class numbers in ground subjects involving a high degree of supervision or practical work should not exceed 28 students.